Volume vs Intensity: Endurance Training for Tactical Athletes

 Cycling for 5 hours per week vs 2 hours per week

-What Is Training Intensity?
+What Is Training Intensity in Endurance Training?

 Training intensity refers to how hard the work is.